Absio/js-absio-secured-container/README.md

 We use AES256 [encryption](#encryption) with unique keys for each Absio Secured Container to protect your application's data.
 For offline access and efficiency the Absio Secured Containers are stored in Absio's [Obfuscated File System](#obfuscated-file-system).

 ### Asynchronous
-* All Absio Secured Container functions return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and execute asynchronously, except for [`initialize()`](#initializeserverurl-apikey-options).
+* All Absio Secured Container functions return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-  * Use the existing [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) and [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) methods to handle the promises.
+  * The standard [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) and [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) methods can be used to handle the promises.
   * Execute multiple asynchronous Absio Secured Container methods in parallel using [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) or [`Promise.race()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).
-* If this prevents you from using Absio Secured Containers in your application, then please contact us.
 * Optionally use the async-await syntax enabled by [Babel](https://babeljs.io/) as shown in the [Usage](#usage) section.
-* For greater browser support we suggest using the [ES6 Promise](https://github.com/stefanpenner/es6-promise) polyfill.
+* If this prevents you from using Absio Secured Containers in your application, then please [contact us](#support-and-bug-reporting).

 ### Users
 * A user is an entity that has its own set of private keys.
-* Create users with the [`register()`](#registerpassword-question-passphrase---userid) function that returns a User ID.
+* Create users with the [`register()`](#registerpassword-reminder-passphrase---userid) function that returns a User ID.
 * A User ID is the value used represent the user entity.
 * A user's public keys are registered with an Absio API Server.
   * Public keys are publicly available to other users for granting access to containers.
   * Public keys are used by the server to validate user actions.
 * Each user can [create](#createcontent-options---containerid) Absio Secured Containers that are uniquely [encrypted](#encryption).
-* Optionally a user can grant other users [access](#accessinformation) to an Absio Secured Container and add unique permissions or lifespan controls.
+* Optionally a user can grant other users [access](#container-object) to an Absio Secured Container and add unique permissions or lifespan controls.

 ### Key File
 * A [user's](#users) Key File is an AES256 [encrypted](#encryption) file containing private keys and password reset.
 * A [user's](#users) password is used to encrypt their private keys.
-This mechanism allows Absio Secured Containers to be accessible offline.
 * A Key File contains both signing and derivation private keys.
 * A passphrase can be provided to synchronize a Key File between devices and enable a secure password reset.

-### Obfuscated File System
-* All Absio Secured Containers and [Key Files](#key-file) can be securely stored in Absio's Obfuscated File System.
-* This module automatically obfuscates the names and randomizes the folder structure of the encrypted files.
-* Increases security by making attacks on the individually [encrypted](#encryption) containers more difficult.
-* The seed for obfuscation combines user, application, and server information to partition the data.

 ### Encryption
 * A user's private keys are stored in an encrypted [Key File](#key-file).